Outstanding finds of rare natural materials around the world

 - Yantarny amber mines – Russia, Kaliningrad Oblast.
 The site where the first amber mines started to operate in the middle of the 19th century.
 Currently open pit mine "Primorskoje" is producing some 500 tons of amber per year.

 - Kudriavy Volcano fumaroles – Russia, Kurile Islands.
 The only place in the world where one of the two rhenium containing minerals – rheniite – is found.

 - Laghman Pegmatites (Nilaw, Mawi, Korgal) – Afghanistan, Nurestan Province.
 Finds of the best-known kunzite and other types of spodumene crystals (gemstones up to 1 m long), as well as tourmaline (possibly the best elbaite in the world), beryl (morganite, aquamarine, and other types), garnets and other gems.

 - Merit Pila lignite mine – Malaysia, Sarawak.
 Lignite mine where the largest known pieces of amber are found.
 The largest extracted piece was 3.5 m long, 1.5 m wide and some decimeters thick, but layers of amber in the lignite are even 130 m long.

 - Mingora emerald mine – Pakistan, Khyber Pakhtunkhwa, Swat Valley.
 Mines of small, high-quality emeralds, mined since the antiquity.

 - Mogok ruby and sapphire mines – Burma, Mandalay Region.
 In the river beds around Mogok city are found some of the best rubies and sapphires in the world, as well as some 60 other kinds of gemstones – including such beautiful rarities as taaffeite, sinhalite, johachidolite, poudretteite, and others.
 Some of the best peridotes are found in Pyaung Gaung mine.
 Gems are mined here since prehistoric times.

 - Sirenevyi Kamen – Russia, Sakha Republic, Irkutsk Oblast and Zabaykalsky Krai.
 The only find of beautiful, pink mineral – charoite.
 In this locality are found numerous other very rare and unique minerals.

-- Sar i Sang Lapis Lazuli find – Afghanistan, Badakshan Region.
+- Sar-i Sang lapis lazuli mines – Afghanistan, Badakshan Region.
 For many thousands of years here is mined the best lapis lazuli in the world.